Difference Between Fees & Costs

-Court fees are set by the Federal Court and Federal Circuit Court Regulation 2012.
+Court fees are set by the Federal Court and Federal Circuit and Family Court Regulations 2012.
 This Regulation is made by the Federal Government.
 It imposes fees for filing, setting down, hearing, mediation, taxation of bills of costs and some other services for proceedings in the Court.

 A party may be exempt from payment of these fees in certain circumstances and in some situations you can ask for payment to be deferred.
 You can get a form to ask the Court to either exempt or defer payment of court fees from the Registry or from the Exemption of fees page.

 Court fees are received by the Court on behalf of the Government and are different from the fees that lawyers charge their clients.

 Costs are dealt with in Part 40 of the Federal Court Rules 2011.